SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

                                max  = 10 )->get_next( ) < 5.
   ...
 "The random number is lower than 5.
 ELSE.
   ...
-"The random number is greater than 5.
+"The random number is equal or greater than 5.
 ENDIF.

 "Examples using classes of the XCO library (see more information in the